Morrisons’ Changing Places facility praised

 The facility is said to have received nothing but praise and positive comments according to store manager Frank Cromie in this article, where customers can now carry out the basic act of going to the bathroom with ease and comfort.
 The facility is said to be larger than that of a typical wheelchair accessible toilet, ensuring that there is plenty of room to make the whole experience hygienic and comfortable.

 Changing Places specialist Kelvin Grimes said of the facility, “We are supposed to be an inclusive society; that includes providing appropriate public toilets”.
-With a range of accessible bathrooms with walk in showers and other such facilities for public spaces available across the country, many more public spaces have the potential to offer facilities that the elderly and mobility restricted are used to within their own home.
+With a range of accessible bathrooms with walk in baths and showers and other such facilities for public spaces available across the country, many more public spaces have the potential to offer facilities that the elderly and mobility restricted are used to within their own home.

 Under the latest Building Regulations Approved Document M 2013, a Changing Places toilet is now considered ‘desirable’, which puts forward the thinking that more public spaces such as Morrisons will be installing such facilities to make more places better accessible to the wider public.